 She had a very warped sense of relationships, love and sex, thinking love and sex should never be mixed up, leading to some unhealthy life choices.

 “Why can’t you see me for what I am?”
 Caitlin asks.
 “A self-centered bitch who doesn’t give a flying fuck about anybody but herself, who takes off when the going gets tough, who lies and cheats to get what she wants… who lies to her best friend just to stay ahead of the game.”

 I loved the descriptions in this book.
 I thought the things the girls did on the island sounded so cool, and their beach parties with Bru and Von, two hot boys living on the island, sounded so magical.
 The descriptions of Caitlin and her many travels were also interesting to read, and Blume definitely created a quick-paced book that kept me hooked throughout.

 Overall, I really enjoyed this book.
 I loved its portrayal of these very real female figures, and the way in which Vix narrated her coming of age experience.
 Blume’s style is so easy to read.
 I read this book over a couple of days, while on holiday at the beach.
 I thought it was a fitting location to read it, seeing as a large part of the book is set on the coast!

-Have you read this book?
+Did you enjoy my review of ‘Summer Sisters’ by Judy Blume?
 Do you like Judy Blume’s young adult books, and have you tried her adult fiction?
 Which of her books have you read in the past?